rver38/clrflow/README.md

 # clrflow *(colorflow)*

-**clrflow** is a python module for terminal scripts that is centered around (but is not limited to) text formatting
+**clrflow** is a terminal utility module for python scripts that is centered around (but is not limited to) text formatting

 ## installation
 **requires python 3**